getsentry/self-hosted/README.md

 Thinking of not managing this yourself?
 Check out the [SaaS migration docs](https://docs.sentry.io/product/sentry-basics/migration/) or [contact us](https://sentry.io/from/self-hosted) for help.

 Please visit [our documentation](https://develop.sentry.dev/self-hosted/) for everything else.

+### Customize DotEnv (.env) file

+Environment specific configurations can be done in the `.env.custom` file.
+It will be located in the root directory of the Sentry installation.

+By default, there exists no `.env.custom` file.
+In this case, you can manually add this file by copying the `.env` file to a new `.env.custom` file and adjust your settings in the `.env.custom` file.

+Please keep in mind to check the `.env` file for changes, when you perform an upgrade of Sentry, so that you can adjust your `.env.custom` accordingly, if required.

+### Enhance Sentry image

+To install plugins and their dependencies or make other modifications to the Sentry base image, copy `sentry/enhance-image.example.sh` to `sentry/enhance-image.sh` and add necessary steps there.
+For example, you can use `apt-get` to install dependencies and use `pip` to install plugins.

+After making modifications to `sentry/enhance-image.sh`, run `./install.sh` again to apply them.

 ## Tips & Tricks